 ROI means a return on investment.
 Simply, franchising ROI is:

-The performance of franchise ROI can be likened to a soccer team.
-Each business owner has to work with the franchisor to obtain a goal of gaining a reasonable ROI and attaining success in the stock market.
-They will work as a team to gain more than how much they invested.
+The performance of return on investment can be likened to a soccer team.
+Each Business owner had to work with the franchise owners to obtain a goal of gaining a reasonable ROI and attaining success in the stock market.
+The team will receive business support as they work together to achieve returns exceeding their initial investment.

 A positive ROI is not always in a winning situation.